Glenn D. Lowry: Personal life

 Between 1995 and 2003, the New York Fine Arts Support Trust paid Lowry $5.35 million in addition to compensation supplied by the museum, which in 2005 consisted of salary, bonus and benefits of $1.28 million; the trust had been created by MoMA as part of the effort to recruit Lowry to take over the museum in 1995.
-The trust fund was created by David Rockefeller and Agnes Gund, who made the payments "at the request of and for the benefit of the museum"; Lowry and his wife Susan, a Montreal-born landscape architect, live rent-free in a $6-million apartment located in MoMA's residential tower and purchased by the New York Fine Arts Support Trust in 2004.
+The trust fund was created by David Rockefeller and Agnes Gund, who made the payments "at the request of and for the benefit of the museum"; Lowry and his wife Susan, a Montréal-born landscape architect, live rent-free in a $6-million apartment located in MoMA's residential tower and purchased by the New York Fine Arts Support Trust in 2004.